Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Pointing and Beam Matching Requirements

 In this last section, we outline systematic effects related to matching of detector beams (spatially or temporally) and how they are addressed in PPI observations.
 In all cases, the primary concern is conversion of total intensity $I$ into an erroneous, artifact $Q$ or $U$ with a spatial dependence.

 First, we consider the relative pointing knowledge requirement.
 In the single-polarization detector approach such as in PPI, the detector differencing to measure polarization is not done with simultaneous measurements, so a drift in pointing between the measurements can lead to a residual in the polarization.
 In the limit of bounded pointing error and many redundant measurements, the residual will tend to average down with time, with degraded image resolution becoming the lasting effect.
+Below, we consider a worst case applicable to sparse sampling, to place a lower limit on the relative pointing knowledge.

 For observation of an unpolarized, unresolved source, pointing displacement by $\sim$0.005 beam FWHM causes a 0.5\% residual in the polarized intensity map (Figure~\ref{fig:point_err}), which sets a relative pointing knowledge target for the observations.
-At the wavelength of PPI1, this is 0.06\arcsec .
+At the wavelength of PPI1, this is 0.06$^{\prime\prime}$ .

 Error in the pointing information provided in the PRIMA telemetry can be lessened by using the PPI measurements themselves to make corrections.
-This technique has been demonstrated qualitatively by, e.g., \citet{Stone2016} using Herschel/SPIRE imaging at 250--500 \micron .
+This technique has been demonstrated qualitatively using, e.g., Herschel/SPIRE 250--500 $\mu$m imaging\cite{Stone2016}.
 It is difficult to forecast the kind of pointing error that PPI will experience; potentially, $\sim$4 additional fit parameters could be added per raster line, to correct starting position and velocity.

 Intensity gradients in the observed field enable relative alignment of the detectors sampling it.
 Order-of-magnitude, the uncertainty in the measured alignment shift $(\Delta x, \Delta y)$ of $N$ detector samples is estimated by: